binarykitchen/videomail-client/README.md

 You can change any of these through the `Videomail.init({ ... })` call.

-If you look into the `/examples` folder, you'll spot great examples on how to alter these options the correct way.
+If you look into the `/examples` folder, you'll spot great examples on how to use these options the correct way.

 ## API